netplusdesign/home-performance-embed-webpack/README.md

 First get Node.

-Then close this repo and run:
+Then clone this repo and run:

 - `npm install`
 - `npm run build`